 |600 g||Venison denver legs|

 - Score the skin of the tomatoes in several places witha small sharp knife.

-- Blanch tomatoes in a small pot of boiling water for 20 seconds before cooling under cold running water until completely cooled.
+- Blanch tomatoes in a small pot of boiling water for 20 seconds before cooling completely under cold running water.

 - Remove skins from the tomatoes, cut into quarters and remove seeds.